-Although I think you need to know these 5 things when you go gluten free, it will take some time for you to fully understand all of them.
+Although I think these are the 5 things you need to know when you go gluten free, it will take some time for you to fully understand all of them.
 This is a listing that you might want to re-read at different times along your gluten-free journey and see “anew,” so to speak.

 This list is not an all-inclusive one at all.
 It’s simply what’s been on my mind when helping folks make the transition to gluten-free living and seeing them well into their journeys.
 So I’d love it if after reading my 5 Things that you’d add your own “things you need to know when you go gluten free” along these same lines in comments or give your thoughts on the five that I’ve shared.